-In 2020, an exotic disease deadly to wild and domestic rabbits called rabbit hemorrhagic disease (RHDV2) has been making its way through the states of California, Nevada, Colorado, New Mexico, Arizona, Utah, Texas, Wyoming, Montana and Idaho since its initial detection in early 2020.
+In 2020, an exotic disease deadly to wild and domestic rabbits called rabbit hemorrhagic disease (RHDV2), a fatal virus of wild and domestic rabbits, has become endemic to California, Oregon, Nevada, Colorado, New Mexico, Arizona, Utah, Texas, Wyoming, Montana and Idaho since its initial detection in early 2020.
 Sporadic domestic cases have also appeared throughout the country.
 The Vermont Agency of Agriculture, Food and Markets (VAAFM) is watching these developments with concern for Vermont’s population of rabbits.

-Since March of this year, RHDV2 has caused mortalities of both wild and domestic rabbits in other states.
+Since March of last year, RHDV2 has caused mortalities of both wild and domestic rabbits in other states.
 Infected rabbits and jackrabbits may die so quickly that the clinical signs associated with RHDV2, including fever, inappetence, and neurologic and respiratory abnormalities, are not observed.
 The range of susceptible species in North America is currently unknown, but all rabbit, jackrabbit, hare and pika species are likely susceptible.
 RHDV2 is a calicivirus that does not infect humans or domestic animals other than rabbits.

 “We are greatly concerned for our Vermont community of rabbit owners, including several agricultural operations.
 These owners of domesticated rabbits are encouraged to maintain strict biosecurity standards for their rabbits and to avoid importing rabbits from the states where RHDV2 has been identified.
 We also encourage rabbit owners to report findings of rapid and unexplained rabbit death or detection of signs that could be consistent with this disease to their veterinarian ” said Dr. Kristin Haas, VAAFM Director of Food Safety and Consumer Protection and the Vermont State Veterinarian.

 Globally, this disease has caused dramatic declines in some wild rabbit populations since it was first detected in China in 1984.
-Since then, there have been confirmed cases in 40 countries, including in Europe, the Mediterranean, Africa, Asia, Israel, the UK, Mexico, the US, Canada, Australia and New Zealand.
+Since then, there have been confirmed cases in 5 continents and 40 countries, including in Europe, Africa, Asia, Australia and New Zealand, and North America (United States, Canada, and Mexico).